Kit Thompson

-Keith San Esteban Thompson (born February 15, 1997), known professionally as Kit Thompson, is a Filipino-New Zealand actor, model, and television host.
+Keith San Esteban Thompson, known professionally as Kit Thompson, is a Filipino-New Zealand actor, model, and television host.
 He was a housemate in the reality show Pinoy Big Brother: Teen Edition 4 (2012).

 Career

 Thompson was a housemate of Pinoy Big Brother: Teen Edition 4 which aired in 2012.
 In the same year, he was cast as Albert Espirutu in ABS-CBN's Kahit Puso'y Masugatan and appeared in an episode of the drama anthology Maalaala Mo Kaya.

 For the Cinemalaya entry #Y, Thompson shared a Special Citation for Ensemble Acting award with actors Chynna Ortaleza, Coleen Garcia, Sophie Albert and Elmo Magalona.

 In 2018, Thompson appeared as Darwin in Star Cinema's The Hows of Us.
 A year later, he appeared as Josh in Belle Douleur, as Marco in the iWant original MOMOL Nights, and as Greco in Sino ang Maysala?: Mea Culpa―for which he was awarded Best Supporting Actor in the 4th GEMS Awards.

 In 2020, Thompson appeared as James in Pamilya Ko and in the first season of La Vida Lena.

 In 2024, Kit Thompson appeared in “FPJ’s Batang Quiapo” as Alvin Daniega, former boyfriend of Bubbles (Ivana Alawi) and then, Kit appeared in “Family Feud Philippines”.